Overview

 $ mkdir -p aidl/hello

-The reason for creating an additional hello folder is to create a space for the hello package.
+The reason for creating an additional hello folder is to create a namespace for the hello package.

-Create an IHello.aidl file with the following contents:
+Create the aidl/hello/IHello.aidl file with the following contents:

 package hello;